AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 - `Final` - (Infinite) - This branch represents a snapshot of `Dev` before it goes into `Master`.
 Think of this a release candidate. `Final` is a snapshot of `Dev` but work continues on `Dev` without disrupting the release.
 - `Feature/*branchname*` (Short-lived) - Features that are not yet ready for inclusion in the next release should live on a feature branch.
 When complete they are merged into the `Dev` branch.

+>Reminder that merging between branches is directonal.
+If you merge from `Dev` into `Final`, you're moving commits that `Final` has into `Dev`. `Final` remains unchanged.
+If you'd like to merge `Final` into `Dev`, that becomes another action you must complete.

 ##Hotfix
-Simply put, a hotfix is one or more commits made to `Master` either via directly committing or via a `Pull-Request`.
+Simply put, a hotfix is one or more commits made to `Master` (or `Final`) either via directly committing or via a `Pull-Request`.
 If a hotfix is pushed to `Master` on Github, then `Master` needs to be merged into `Dev` and/or `Final`.

+##Releasing to Final
+To release to final, merge from `Dev` to `Final` if the tip of `Dev` (aka `HEAD`) is where you'd like to release from.
+If you'd like to release from a different point in Dev's history, ask for help as we can make this happen.

+##When in doubt
+When in doubt, your changes should go to `Dev`.

+##Pull-Requests (PR)
+Pull-requests offer a nice way to stage a larger feature outside of `Dev` by using a `feature` branch.
+To begin a feature, complete the following:

+- Create a new issue via Waffle or GitHub directly (note the issue number)
+- Create a new local branch based off of `Dev` (`git checkout -b feature/foo#123`) <== issue 123
+- Make a trivial commit on your new branch such as `Init Hello World`.
+You need at least one commit to create a PR.
+- Push your new branch to `GitHub` (`git push origin feature/foo#123)
+- Go to the PR tab of the repo you're working with.
+- Create a new PR.
+Choose `Dev` as your base and your new branch as the other branch.
+- Give it a name and add a description in the conversation area.